-3.2.1 - General principles
+3.2.1 General principles

-The Deputy Chief Executive Officers receive no fixed, variable or non-recurring remuneration for their role as corporate officer.
+The Deputy Chief Executive Officers receive no fixed, variable or non-recurring remuneration for their role as corporate officer. performance of their functions upon the presentation of receipts and in accordance with the applicable procedures within the Company.